owlboy/greatpug-public/README.md

 ### Change Log
 #### 02/01/18
-* Added a delightful paining above the fireplace.
+* Added a delightful painting above the fireplace.
 It was painted by [Dicidius](https://twitter.com/Dicidius).
 Thanks Dicidius!
 * A matching sword is on display
 * New shelf along back wall in The Roost
 * Telephone ring volume lowered a bit